Brisbane is a destination of choice

 Given our agreeable climate and (mostly) enjoyable weather what better way to create unforgettable connections to the river city (destination experiences) than through outdoor adventure?
 And the best part about these five adventure activities, is they’re all within close proximity of Brisbane’s CBD, negating the need to travel long distances to feel connected to Australia’s hippest city.

-I will add a disclaimer here – during the months of December through to February humidity can be pretty fierce in Brisbane.
-If you don’t like being outdoors in the full heat of the day and you’re considering doing some of these activities within those months, I recommend doing them either earlier or later in the day.
-(My tip: escape the harsh summer heat when possible unless you want to end up in an exhausted heap at the end of the day!)
+I will add a disclaimer here – during the months of December through to February the humidity can be pretty fierce in Brisbane.
+If you don’t like being outdoors in the full heat of the day (10am – 4pm) and you’re considering doing some of these activities within those months, I recommend doing them either earlier or later in the day.
+(Unless you want to end up in an exhausted heap at the end of the day!)

 Five outdoor adventure activities in Brisbane